Leo-Lang/frame-animation-react-native/README.md

 compile project(':RNFA')
 ```

-3. in your `MainActivity` (or equivalent) the RNGLPackage needs to be added.
+3. in your `MainActivity` (or equivalent) the FrameAnimReactPackage needs to be added.
 Add the import at the top:

 ```
 import com.leolang.frame_animation_react_native.FrameAnimReactPackage;